Park Eun-seok

-Park Eun-seok (Korean: 박은석; born 10 February 1984) is a South Korean actor.
+Park Eun-seok (Korean: 박은석; born February 10, 1984), or Danny Park, is a South Korean actor.
 He is best known for his work in theatre and is also known for his breakout performance in the 2020 television drama The Penthouse: War in Life.

-Life
+Early life

 Born in South Korea, Park immigrated to the US with his family at the age of 7, settling in Long Island, Huntington, New York.
 He returned to Korea in 2005 at the age of 21 to pursue an acting career.
 Being a permanent resident of the United States at the time, Park voluntarily served in the South Korean military in order to improve his Korean.
 He later gave up his permanent resident status after being discharged from the military.